University Preparation for High School Students

-Explores the nature and technique of critical thought—a process used to establish a reliable basis for our claims, beliefs, and attitudes about the world.
+Explore the nature and technique of critical thought—a process used to establish a reliable basis for our claims, beliefs, and attitudes about the world.
 Learn to use strategies, materials, and interventions in your own educational setting.
-The course also seeks to deepen the your understanding of creativity by improving your creative problem-solving skills and enhancing your ability to promote these skills in others.
+This course also seeks to deepen the your understanding of creativity by improving your creative problem-solving skills and enhancing your ability to promote these skills in others.

 Choose one evening elective class in an area that interests you.
 Evening electives meet two evenings per week.
 Elective course offerings vary, but offerings may include:

 - English Pronunciation

 - TOEFL Practice

 Sample Daily Schedule

 |Academic Reading and Writing||MTWTHF||9:00 - 10:45|